-You may have a dazzling credit score in your home country, but that history doesn’t follow you when you arrive in the United States.
-The reason being is that there’s no international credit report agency — it’s all country specific.
+You may have a dazzling credit score in your home country, but that history doesn’t follow you when you arrive in the US.
+That’s because there’s no international credit report agency — it’s all country-specific.
 While many of these countries rely on the same factors to weigh someone’s credit, the scoring system may be vastly different than here in the US.

-So that good news is, now’s the time to start building your credit — the earlier the better.
+So, the earlier you start building credit, the better.
 Over time, you can build a strong credit score, which can help you get approved for housing, credit and more.